 Once you arrive in Vis port, you need to hop onto a bus, which will take you to the other side of the island to the port of Komiza.
 This takes 15 minutes and gives you a chance to check out some of the island.
 Obviously, you don’t have to go straight to Komiza if you would rather spend time exploring the island of Vis first.

 From Komiza, you hop on another ferry to the port of Porat on the island of Bisevo.
 Take note that there is only one journey each way.
 The boat leaves Komiza at 8 am and comes back at either 1 pm, 4 pm or 5 pm depending on the day.
-Be sure to check the most recent timetable before you plan your journey so you don’t end up stuck in Bisevo.
+Make sure to check the most recent timetable before you plan your journey so you don’t end up stuck in Bisevo.

 This ferry takes around 1h 15 min or you can take a speed boat, which is more expensive but a lot quicker and runs several times throughout the day.